-Just like people, dogs have different blood types and when they need a transfusion, ideally a unit of the same blood type is given.
-Therefore, Pet Blood Bank manages its service very carefully by blood type to ensure we always have enough stock of each blood type.
+Just like people, dogs have different blood types and when they need a transfusion, a unit of the same blood type should be given.
+We type for DEA 1 in the UK and dogs can either be DEA 1 positive or DEA 1 negative.
+We manage our service very carefully by blood type to ensure we always have enough stock of each blood type.

 Most dogs in the UK have DEA 1 positive blood type so we are very lucky to have several thousand positive blood type dogs on the donation programme.
 This means that our positive stock levels are usually very healthy.
-As such, dogs of this blood type will be invited to donate once or twice a year to ensure we are managing stock levels whilst also giving everyone with a positive blood type dog the opportunity to come along to a session.
+Dogs of this blood type will be invited to donate once or twice a year.
+This is to ensure we are managing our stock levels whilst also giving everyone with a positive blood type dog the opportunity to come along to a session.

-Dog breeds more likely to be negative blood type are:
+Dog breeds more likely to have negative blood type are: